MariaEduardadr/EmployeeRecords/README.md

 ## 🔗🇺🇸

-> WebApplicationMongodb is an Employee Registration System, an application that allows managing employee information of an organization.
+> EmployeeRecords is an Employee Registration System, an application that allows managing employee information of an organization.
 It can include functionalities such as adding, editing, viewing, and deleting employee records.

 Application <strong>CRUD (Create, Read, Update, Delete)</strong> for managing registration records in a MongoDB database.